Sylvia Mathews Burwell: Early career and the Clinton White House

-Mathews began her career in 1990 as an associate at the New York consulting firm McKinsey & Company.
-In 1992, Mathews joined the Bill Clinton 1992 presidential campaign and led the economic team for the president-elect.
-Following Clinton's inauguration, Mathews, with Robert Rubin, helped establish the National Economic Council (NEC).
-She served as staff director of the NEC from 1993 to 1995.
+Mathews began her career in 1990 as an associate with the New York consulting firm McKinsey & Company.
+In 1992, Mathews joined the Bill Clinton 1992 presidential campaign and after Clinton's election led the economic team for the president-elect.
+Following Clinton's inauguration, Mathews, working with Robert Rubin, helped establish the National Economic Council (NEC).
+She served as the first staff director of the NEC from 1993 to 1995.
 While Mathews was at NEC, the White House pushed for healthcare reform.
 Mathews was among those in the administration who advocated for finding ways, apart from legislation, to curb healthcare costs.

-When Rubin became secretary of the treasury in 1995, Mathews became his chief of staff.
+When Rubin became secretary of the treasury in 1995, Mathews was named to be his chief of staff.
 She testified before a Senate committee during the Whitewater investigations regarding her search of Vince Foster's garbage and the fate of the documents she discovered.
 Mathews told the committee she had been looking for an indication as to why Foster had committed suicide and denied ordering any documents destroyed.

-In 1997 Chief of Staff Erskine Bowles recruited Mathews for deputy chief of staff after being impressed with her intelligence during an Oval Office meeting.
+In 1997 Chief of Staff Erskine Bowles recruited Mathews to be his deputy chief of staff after being impressed with her intelligence during an Oval Office meeting.
 Mathews became one of two deputy chiefs of staff, serving alongside John Podesta.
 She was deputy chief of staff for policy, charged with the task of keeping the White House focused on its agenda amid the impeachment of Clinton.

 Bowles later praised her as smart, hardworking, and skilled at getting people to work together, saying, "I've never known one person who does all those things as well."
 Bowles resigned in 1998, at which point Podesta was named chief of staff, and Mathews moved to the Office of Management and Budget (OMB), where she took the role of deputy director under Jack Lew.
 Mathews remained at OMB for the remainder of Clinton's presidency during a time of three budget surpluses.